gohugoio/hugo/content/en/troubleshooting/audit/index.md

 : Same as above when the value returned from the `printf` function has not been passed through `safeHTML`.

 `HAHAHUGO`
 : Under certain conditions a rendered shortcode may include all or a portion of the string H&#xfeff;AHAHUGOSHORTCODE in either uppercase or lowercase.
-This is difficult to detect in all circumstances because, but a case-insensitive search of the output for `HAHAHUGO` is likely to catch the majority of cases without producing false positives.
+This is difficult to detect in all circumstances, but a case-insensitive search of the output for `HAHAHUGO` is likely to catch the majority of cases without producing false positives.